 Clouds also form when air is forced upward at areas of low pressure.
 Winds meet at the center of the low-pressure system and have nowhere to go but up.
 All types of clouds are formed by these processes, especially altocumulus, altostratus, cirrocumulus, stratocumulus, or stratus clouds.

 Some clouds, such as lenticular and stratus clouds, form when the wind blows into the side of a mountain range or other terrain and is forced upward, higher in the atmosphere.
 The side of the mountains that the wind blows towards is called the windward side.
 The side of the mountains where the wind blows away is called the leeward side.
 This can also happen without a dramatic mountain range, just when air travels over land that slopes upward and is forced to rise.
 The air cools as it rises, and eventually, clouds form.
 Other types of clouds, such as cumulus clouds, form above mountains too as air is warmed at the ground and rises.

-Weather fronts, where two large masses of air collide at the Earth’s surface, also form clouds
+Weather fronts, where two large masses of air collide at the Earth's surface, also form clouds.

-- At a cold front, where heavy a cold air mass pushes a warm air mass upward, cumulous clouds are common.
+- On a cold front, where heavy a cold air mass pushes a warm air mass upward, cumulous clouds are common.
 They often grow into cumulonimbus clouds, which produce thunderstorms.
 Nimbostratus, stratocumulus, and stratus clouds can also form at the cold front.

 © 2019 UCAR with portions adapted from Windows to the Universe (© 2009 NESTA)